-Set out below is a summary of certain provisions of the memorandum of association of the Company (the "Memorandum of Association") and Bye-laws and of certain aspects of Bermuda company law.
+Set out below is a summary of certain provisions of the Memorandum and the Bye-laws of the Company and of certain aspects of Bermuda company law.

 1. MEMORANDUM OF ASSOCIATION

 The Memorandum of Association states, inter alia, that the liability of members of the Company is limited to the amount, if any, for the time being unpaid on the Shares respectively held by them and that the Company is an exempted company as defined in the Companies Act.
 The Memorandum of Association also sets out the objects for which the Company was formed which are unrestricted and that the Company has the capacity, rights, powers and privileges of a natural person.
 As an exempted company, the Company will be carrying on business outside Bermuda from a place of business within Bermuda.